AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

   - If objective is not to execute them!
   - Typically when creating models of the actual types
-  - E.g. using SPARK functional containers (sets, maps, etc)
+  - e.g. using SPARK functional containers (sets, maps, etc)
-  - E.g. like it is done for SPARK formal containers
+  - e.g. like it is done for SPARK formal containers

 -----------------
 Ghost Variables